St. Louis

 And though the ordering of ministers hath this visible sign and promise; yet it lacks the promise of remission of sin, as all other sacraments besides the two above named do.
 Therefore neither it, nor any other sacrament else, be such sacraments as Baptism and the Communion are.
 But in a general acception, the name of a sacrament may be attributed to any thing, whereby an holy thing is signified.

 Jewel’s use of old ecclesiastical language like “sacraments” shouldn’t be disagreeable.
 These terms are said by Jewel to have “general acception” or common use.
-However, adding “objective”, “effective”, and even “covenanted” are words that carry tremendous theological weight, blurring separations between church and gospel ordinances so fundamental to Settlement thinking.
+However, adding “objective”, “effective”, and even “covenanted” are words that carry tremendous theological weight, blurring separations between church and gospel ordinances otherwise fundamental to Settlement thinking.

 “*Because of the action of General Synod of the Church of England, parliament, and the Royal Assent, the College of Bishops of Anglican Catholic Church is obliged no longer to count the See of Canterbury as a faithful part of the Anglican Communion” (the Affirmation printed by Anglican Parish Associaiton, p.3).

-6. The Divine institution and Apostolic foundation of the Five Sacraments of the Christian Life: Confirmation, Penance, Holy Matrimony, Holy Orders, and Holy Unction;
+4. The necessity of the two Sacraments of the Gospel: Holy Baptism and the Holy Eucharist; 5.
+The truth of the Doctrines of the Eucharistic Sacrifice and the Real Presence of Christ in the Holy Eucharist; 6.
+The Divine institution and Apostolic foundation of the Five Sacraments of the Christian Life: Confirmation, Penance, Holy Matrimony, Holy Orders, and Holy Unction;

 “It is difficult to come to clarity on the question of whether the Affirmers in 1977 saw themselves as Anglo-Catholics committed to historic Anglicanism (as set forth for example in The Solemn Declaration of 1893 and printed in the 1962 Canadian BCP), who allowed their private and cherished opinions to influence their description of the Anglican Way, OR that leaving the two mainline Churches provided them with the opportunity to reform Anglicanism in a Rome-ward direction and they took this opportunity to do so, believing they were forging a new and better path for others to walk in.”